mavlink/MAVSDK-docs/en/contributing/build.md

    docker run --rm -it -v $HOME/<path-to-dronecore-repo>/DroneCore:/root/DroneCore:rw my_image bash
    ```

-## Build DroneCore Extensions {#dronecore_extensions}
+## Build SDK Extensions {#dronecore_extensions}

-DroneCore can be extended with plugins and integration tests that are defined "out of tree".
-These are declared inside a parallel directory that is included into the DroneCore at compile time (by specifying `EXTERNAL_DIR` in the `make` command).
+The *Dronecode SDK* can be extended with plugins and integration tests that are defined "out of tree".
+These are declared inside a parallel directory that is included into the SDK at compile time (by specifying `EXTERNAL_DIR` in the `make` command).

-The commands to build and install DroneCore with an extension library are:
+The commands to build and install the SDK with an extension library are:
 ```
 make clean   # This is required! make default EXTERNAL_DIR=relative_path_to_external_directory sudo make default install
 ```
-See [DroneCore Extensions](../guide/dronecore_extensions.md) for more information.
+See [SDK Extensions](../guide/sdk_extensions.md) for more information.

 ## Build API Reference Documentation {#build_api_reference}